Mesake94/djlogq/README.md

 - **Decorators**: Utility decorators for function logging and performance monitoring
 - **Context Managers**: Easy-to-use context managers for operation logging
 - **Configurable**: Customizable queue size, flush intervals, and cleanup policies
+- **Extendible**: Easily add your own custom handlers to process logs in different ways.

+  **Useful built-in and example handlers include:**
+  - **File Handler**: Write logs to a file.
+  - **Email Handler**: Send error logs via email.
+  - **Webhook Handler**: Forward logs to external services (e.g., Slack, Discord, custom endpoints).
+  - **Database Handler**: Store logs in custom database tables.
+  - **Console Handler**: Output logs to the console for development.
+  - **Third-Party Integrations**: Integrate with services like Sentry or Logstash.
+  - You can implement your own handler by subclassing the provided base handler class.

 ## Installation